tomeracles/QuasiLove/README.md

   - quasilove_fns.sh: bash functions that run the QL analysis.
 The main function is qlmain

 - *scripts*
-  - *run_example_ql.sh*: This runs the ql analysis defined in QuasiLove/quasilove_fns.sh on the example data located in exampledata; it should recreate Fig. 3 of Merry & Eakin 2024 (minus a couple of annotations).
+  - *run_example_ql.sh*: This runs the ql analysis defined in QuasiLove/quasilove_fns.sh on the example data located in exampledata; it should recreate Fig. 3 of Merry & Eakin, 2024 (minus a couple of annotations).
 You should find the results and figure in exampledata/results.
   - *bulk_ql_analysis.sh*: This is a simple script (that will however definitely only work on a Mac) that goes through doing the same analysis as above on a whole set of data (see comments at the top of the script for more details).
 Each time it does the analysis, it throws up the figure to the screen and asks for a rating, which is saved in a logfile.
+  - *bulk_ql_noview.sh*: Same as above but doesn't stop to let you view and rate the results – this is a much better use of time, i.e. let the analysis run through then view the results with...
+  - *view_ql_results*.sh.
+As with ```bulk_ql_analysis.sh```, this is written for a Mac — it does the viewing and rating bit of that script.

+- *exampledata*
+  - Some example data from station II.SUR that is used in Fig. 3 of Merry & Eakin, 2024.

 **Notes for running the example scripts**